chaimilee/chaimilee/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a master's student at the University of Southern California (USC). 👩🏻‍💻 I am studying Applied Data Science at USC's Viterbi School of Engineering.
+I am a master's student at the University of Southern California (USC)✌️.
+I am studying Applied Data Science at USC's Viterbi School of Engineering.

-Before coming to USC, I studied Mathematics at Santa Clara University, which is where I first developed interest in Data Science.
+Before coming to USC, I studied Mathematics at Santa Clara University 🐎, which is where I first developed interest in data science.
 I was first introduced to the imortance of data through courses such as Probability and Statistics, Cosmology, and Mathematical Finance.
-During that time, data Science as a field was developing at an exponential rate, and I wanted to see what it was all about! 📈💯
+During that time, data science as a field was developing at an exponential rate, and I wanted to see what it was all about! 📈💯

+A little bit about me...

 - 🌱 I’m currently learning Machine Learning for Data Science and Predictive Analytics.
 I've previously took courses on Big Data, Data Management, and programming in Python!
-- 🌞 Over the summer of 2022, I worked at Intel as a Software Technical Consulting Engineer Intern.
+- 👩🏻‍💻 Over the summer of 2022, I worked at Intel as a Software Technical Consulting Engineer Intern.
 I got to leverage my skills in python to work on various interesting projects.
 - ⚡ I am interested in statistics, data analytics, and databases and am looking for relevant opportunities!
+- 🌞 During my free time, I like to go to CorePower yoga, try new restaurants, go on hikes, or go for a drive (I finally got my license this year 😎)

 - 📫 How to reach me: